FaroePracticalBioinformatics/tutorials18/Functional_resources/functional_resources.md

 :pencil2: In average, how many edges are there per vertex?

 The number of edges per vertex is named the *degree* of a vertex.
-The degree distribution of a graph is a very important structural information.
+The degree distribution of a graph is a very important structural information [(2)](#references).

 ``` r
 stringDegree <- degree(graph = stringGraph)